shanks2999/Spark_Page_Rank/README.md

 This is a PageRank implementation using Spark Computation model for parallel processing of the [publically available DBLP dataset](https://dblp.uni-trier.de).
 XML parsing developed in Scala and using Spark RDD's which setup locally and tested on Hortonworks VM as well as deployed on AWS EMR.

 **Overview**
 Each entry in the dataset describes a publication, which contains the list of authors, the title, and the publication venue and a few other attributes.
-The file is approximately 2.5Gb - not big by today's standards, but large enough for this homework assignment.
+The file is approximately 2.5Gb - not big by today's standards, but large enough for this project.
 Each entry is independent from the other one in that it can be processed without synchronizing with processing some other entries.

 Consider the following entry in the dataset.
 ```xml